Plan at the right scale

 Use one gateway to narrow the route

-These are the current state pages.
-Use one when you want the broadest live planning layer before drilling into segments, places, or trips.
-The clearest westbound chain right now is Iowa to Nebraska to Wyoming to Montana to Idaho to Oregon, while New York, Ohio, Pennsylvania, and Massachusetts give you the strongest eastern and mid-route starts.
+These are the state pages.
+Use one when you want the broadest planning layer before drilling into segments, places, or trips.
+The clearest westbound chain is Iowa to Nebraska to Wyoming to Montana to Idaho to Oregon, while New York, Ohio, Pennsylvania, and Massachusetts give you the strongest eastern and mid-route starts.

 Illinois

-State-level gateway for the strongest current Illinois coverage and the clearest planning start if you want the whole picture first.
+State-level gateway for the strongest Illinois guide area and the clearest planning start if you want the whole picture first.

 Gateway · New state start